CasadoPedro/SpringBootCampFinalProyect/README.md

 ## Postman Collection

 For testing and exploring the API, a Postman collection is provided.
-Import the `SpringBootProject.postman_collection.json` file into Postman to access pre-configured requests.
+Import the `Postman_collection.json` file inside Postman Collections directory into Postman to access pre-configured requests.